dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 Only one approval can be active for a given `(token_id, spender)` pair (the `from_subaccount` of the approval must be equal to the subaccount the token is held on).

-In accordance with ICRC-2, multiple approvals can exist for the same `token_id` but different `spender`s (the `from_subaccount` field must be the same and equal to the subaccount the token is held on).
+Multiple approvals can exist for the same `token_id` but different `spender`s (the `from_subaccount` field must be the same and equal to the subaccount the token is held on).
 In case an approval for the specified `spender` already exists for a token on `from_subaccount` of the caller, a new approval is created that replaces the existing approval.
 The replaced approval is superseded with the effect that the new parameters for the approval (`expires_at`, `memo`, `created_at_time`) apply.
 The ledger SHOULD limit the number of approvals that can be active per token to constrain unlimited growth of ledger memory.
 Such limit is exposed as ledger metadata through the metadata attribute `icrc37:max_approvals_per_token_or_collection`.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 All historic approvals are contained in the block history the ledger creates.